tyler-bartschi/criticalfail-source/README.md

 - [ ] Login option provides fields for email and password, authenticating the user.
 It will also have a remember me option which will use localStorage
 - [ ] Include an administrative login, allowing for additional control over website operation
 - [ ] User credentials stored in MongoDB
-- [ ] Eventually, user can choose a profile picture
+- [ ] Eventually, user can choose a profile picture (use S3 for this)

 #### Display